Teodoro de Arana y Beláustegui: First Senate term and afterwards (1905-1915)

 In 1905 Liga Foral appointed Arana as their candidate to the senate, from the pool reserved for provincial self-governments.
 There were no counter-candidates fielded and in 1905 Diputación Provincial de Guipúscoa elected him to the upper chamber.
 At the time Carlist structures viewed Liga as an organization dominated by local conservative caciques.
 Carlos VII denounced it as incompatible with Traditionalism.
-During his electoral campaign Arana published an opened letter, titled A los carlistas guipuzcoanos; he claimed that objectives of the League overlap with the Carlist ones and defended his access to the alliance.
+During his electoral campaign Arana published an open letter, titled A los carlistas guipuzcoanos; he claimed that objectives of the League overlap with the Carlist ones and defended his access to the alliance.
 The claimant grumbled that Arana turned Traditionalism on its head, but having one more representative in the senate, he preferred not to disauthorise him.
 The liberal press cheered upon perceived "descomposición del carlismo", but the Basque regional jefe Tirso de Olazabal limited himself to publishing an ambiguous letter.
 Contemporary scholar presents the episode as a good demonstration of erratic Carlist position versus Basque autonomous demands.

 During his senate term of 1905-1907 Arana welcomed emergence of strong regional Catalan representation formed by Solidaritat Catalana; as a measure of Basque-Catalan "foral unity" he entertained the Catalans in Guernica and co-organized a banquet to honor them in the chamber.
 Another thread of his activity was engagement against so-called Ley de Jurisdicciones, which declared some sort of offences under the military jurisdiction; his address in the chamber was later published as a pamphlet.
 Concerned that new regulations might be used to repress the Basque movement, he urged to distinguish between separatism and regionalism.
 Other interventions focused on unrelated issues, e.g. he protested the marriage of Alfonso XIII since in his opinion, it would imply an alliance with Britain.